hedjour/med_to_csv/docs/config_file.rst

    .. important:: Either info_col or info_lab are required, if your data contains a mix
        of one-column files and labelled files you can mention both parameters

 #.
-For the first two types of parameters:
+For the first two types of parameters (info_col or info_lab):

    You need to indicate the information in this format: "Key : Value"

    * Keys are the column names that you want in the output file
    * Values are:

-     * for infos_col: row number - 1 (Start index :0)
+     * for infos_col: row number - 1 (Python starts index at 0)
      * for infos_lab: letters used in medAssociate exercise

 #.
 Options:

-   * remove_zero_ending : True or False to keep or remove Zeros at the end of arrays
+   * remove_zero_ending : True or False to keep or remove Zeros at the end of arrays.
+In the Med-PC language, the number of slots in an array is defined by the user.
+If the number of value is < number of slot, then MedPC will add 0 for missing values.
+If you do not want these data in your csv file, specify the option True in your yaml file.
-   * filter : a string or regex present in the directories name to filter by.
+   * filter : a string present in the directories name present in the file directories name that you want to use to select a subgroup of datafiles or directories.
+For example, you can name test session with the string “test” and use it to filter data excluding data that does not contain the string “test” in their name.
-   * cut : for cutting an output on a special character usually a dot into 2 columns.
+   * cut : Some users “tag” data in an array in “TimeStamp.CodeEvent”.
+For example, they can add a decimal to the time stamp of the event to indicate a specific condition.
+These data can be retrieved in two separate columns using this option.
 The value must be a list of list of 4 elements :

      * key to cut
-     * separator usually the dot character
+     * separator: usually the dot character
-     * column name of first sub-element
+     * column name of first part (eg: TimeStamp)
-     * column name of second sub-element
+     * column name of second part (eg: CodeEvent)
      * eval : for some columns the values must be the result of a Python command line (e.g to get information in a path).
-It's necessarly a python dictionary with Key as column name and value a short command line as a string.
+This must be a python dictionary with Key (column name) and value (short command in a string format).

 #.
 The following Keys are med associate keywords only usable with labelled file :